linkpoolio/adapters/packages/anchain/README.md

 ## Category Endpoint

-This endpoint returns the category in which the address queried belongs to.
+This endpoint returns the category in which the address queried belongs.

 ### Data Conversions